 But this is exactly why despite the strategy arguably being beneficial for Camden as a whole, it is overwhelmingly negative for Bloomsbury and Camden’s wider Central London area.

 You see Bloomsbury’s land has extremely high value, and redevelopment schemes in Bloomsbury can see eye-watering profit margins.
-Even the tiniest square of land can yield millions or even billions in investment opportunities.
+Even the tiniest square of land can see millions or even billions in investment.
 Developers are constantly eyeing up land in Bloomsbury, and dreaming up schemes to maximise these profits, often regardless of the local historical context and its importance.

 The bigger the scheme, the wider the profit margin.
 It means that Bloomsbury is constantly under threat of schemes grossly oversized.
 But the fact that Section 106 can be used to divert some of these funds to the local authority means that Camden both permit and even encourage this overdevelopment, in order that larger Section 106 payments can be justified.
 The bigger the development, the bigger the payout.
 This is why such absurd development schemes are being permitted all throughout Bloomsbury – because Camden earn a healthy fee through granting planning permission, and the bigger the development, the more money that can be earned.